box/box-python-sdk-gen/docs/integration_mappings.md

 - limit `Optional[int]`
   - The maximum number of items to return per page.
 - partner_item_type `Optional[GetSlackIntegrationMappingPartnerItemType]`
-  - Mapped item type, for which the mapping should be returned
+  - Mapped item type, for which the mapping should be returned.
 - partner_item_id `Optional[str]`
-  - ID of the mapped item, for which the mapping should be returned
+  - ID of the mapped item, for which the mapping should be returned.
 - box_item_id `Optional[str]`
-  - Box item ID, for which the mappings should be returned
+  - Box item ID, for which the mappings should be returned.
 - box_item_type `Optional[GetSlackIntegrationMappingBoxItemType]`
-  - Box item type, for which the mappings should be returned
+  - Box item type, for which the mappings should be returned.
 - is_manually_created `Optional[bool]`
-  - Whether the mapping has been manually created
+  - Whether the mapping has been manually created.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.